govex/Data-Science/README.md

 + **Classification** - Like regression, a supervised predictive modeling technique using a known relationship between attributes to predict the category of an unseen instance.
 For example, using information about a borrower, including their income, age, credit score, and other information, to predict whether they're at risk of defaulting on their loan.

-+ **Clustering** - an unsupervised machine learning technique for mathematically determing groups of objects that are similar to one another and different from the objects in other groups.
++ **Clustering** - an unsupervised machine learning technique for mathematically determining groups of objects that are similar to one another and different from the objects in other groups.

 + **Natural Language Processing** - a set of machine learning techniques to model the meaning contained in human language.
 This includes techniques to provide automatic translations, determine the sentiment of statements, and recognize handwriting.